Find out everything you need to know about omnichannel retail strategy and how it will benefit both your business and your customers

 The customer decides they really like the whole outfit but need time to think.
 So, they add the look to their omnichannel shopping bag on the mobile app and leave the store without making a purchase.

 The retargeting evolves and introduces the customer to new media formats and layers.
-While on Facebook, the customer sees a short video that features the bucket bag they saved.
+While browsing Facebook, the customer is presented with a converted short video that features the bucket bag they saved, demonstrating the power and versatility of the video converter in adapting content to different platforms.

 The customer logs in from a desktop to view their omnichannel basket on the online store and adds on a necklace that is recommended to compliment the outfit.
 But they are running short on time to get to an appointment and need to leave the house.